Part II: AI in GRC: GRC 5.0: Achieving Cognitive GRC with AI

 While traditional methods and older GRC tools can support workflows or act as data repositories, modern cognitive solutions augment the human effort by seamlessly linking, predicting, and providing actionable insights.
 Now with the advancements in cognitive technologies over the last several years, modern tools and techniques can be leveraged to drive efficiency, effectiveness, and agility into GRC initiatives.

-History of Evolution
+History of GRC Evolution from 2002 to Present Day

 Understanding the history and evolution of GRC technology can help organizations recognize the immense value that the current state GRC solutions offer as well as its maturity along this journey.
 The phrase GRC was coined almost 20 years ago by GRC Analyst and Pundit at GRC 20/20, Michael Rasmussen.
 Since then, GRC has focused on the most critical external / internal obligations and risks related to an organization’s operations.
 The GRC model has transformed over the years with each phase building on the previous one.
 GRC “1.0” began in the year 2002 and was primarily focused on Sarbanes Oxley (SOX) compliance.
 Fast forward to the current landscape and many organizations are aligned with GRC “4.0”, which anchors on Agile technology, and we are paving our way towards GRC “5.0”, which is centered on Cognitive technology.
 Let’s look more closely into the evolution of GRC to understand how we arrived at this moment:

-GRC 1.0, Sarbanes Oxley (2002-2007) [1] – When technology was first shaped for GRC, it was defined for an integrated view of objectives, risks, controls, and policies.
+- GRC 1.0, Sarbanes Oxley (2002-2007) – When technology was first shaped for GRC, it was defined for an integrated view of objectives, risks, controls, and policies.
 The focus was limited to Sarbanes Oxley Compliance and internal controls for financial reporting due to the critical nature of the new compliance mandate and the ability to implement the base foundation quicker since SOX had a more structure framework already in place.

-GRC 2.0, Enterprise GRC (2007 to 2012) – As GRC technology advanced, an enterprise view of risks, controls and policies was developed, and the objective was to leverage enterprise-wide information for forming strategic policies and have multiple lines of business (LOBs) use an integrated GRC technology.
+- GRC 2.0, Enterprise GRC (2007 to 2012) – As GRC technology advanced, an enterprise view of risks, controls and policies was developed, and the objective was to leverage enterprise-wide information for forming strategic policies and have multiple lines of business (LOBs) use an integrated GRC technology.

-GRC 3.0, GRC Architecture (2012 to 2017) – This phase of GRC evolution saw an expansion of technology in GRC initiatives by connecting GRC systems with other business systems and building an integrated GRC architecture which was used not only in 2nd and 3rd lines of defense (LODs) but also in 1st LOD for active risk and compliance decisions aligned to everyday business goals.
+- GRC 3.0, GRC Architecture (2012 to 2017) – This phase of GRC evolution saw an expansion of technology in GRC initiatives by connecting GRC systems with other business systems and building an integrated GRC architecture which was used not only in 2nd and 3rd lines of defense (LODs) but also in 1st LOD for active risk and compliance decisions aligned to everyday business goals.

-GRC 4.0, Agile GRC (2017 to 2021) – With the need to design configurable GRC technology solutions that could be customized to the requirements of an organization, updated frequently for advanced features, and provided an engaging end-user interface, Agile GRC was born.
+- GRC 4.0, Agile GRC (2017 to 2021) – With the need to design configurable GRC technology solutions that could be customized to the requirements of an organization, updated frequently for advanced features, and provided an engaging end-user interface, Agile GRC was born.
 It is currently the most widely used GRC version by multiple organizations.

-GRC 5.0, Cognitive GRC (2021 thru current day) – The focus of this version is not only to /facilitate compliance but generate actionable insights in the quickest timeframe possible to setup a business for success, and ahead of its competition.
+- GRC 5.0, Cognitive GRC (2021 thru current day) – The focus of this version is not only to /facilitate compliance but generate actionable insights in the quickest timeframe possible to setup a business for success, and ahead of its competition.
 GRC 5.0 is anchored in the use of artificial intelligence / cognitive technologies including natural language processing, predictive analytics, etc.

 Technology, along with maturing processes, has been pivotal in handling compliance and corporate mandates throughout evolution of GRC.
 The more advancements made in cognitive technology, the more compelling it has become to take advantage of the sophistication and benefits within enterprise wide GRC initiatives.
 Through weaving artificial intelligence, natural language processing, neural networks, machine learning, predictive analytics, and other advance technologies into existing programs elevates human capacity and domain knowledge proving the ability to more quickly detect potential issues, devise solutions, and mitigate risks.

-Why Cognitive Technology is Important for GRC
+Why is AI Cognitive Technology Important for GRC?

 Over the last 3 to 4 years, cognitive technology has evolved, and it continues to improve at a significant pace.
 This advancement has helped businesses reduce the complexity of critical processes and the time to consume, and disseminate, often time-sensitive data.
 The evolution and melding of these technologies with GRC create competitive advantage and significant financial and operational opportunities for corporations.
 Now cognitive technology is improving the ability for businesses to handle change that is characterized by its velocity, variety, volume, and ambiguity.